-1. Ensure that the flooring has been properly acclimated to the site conditions prior to installation.
-The flooring must be delivered to the jobsite and the packages opened a minimum of five days prior to the start of the installation.
-Additional acclimation time may be required in dry climate areas.
+Ensure that the flooring has been properly acclimated to the site conditions prior to installation.
+The flooring must be delivered to the jobsite and brought up to ambient indoor temperature (usually 2-5 days).
+DO NOT OPEN PACKAGES OF FLOORING UNTIL READY TO INSTALL.
+The flooring has been packaged at an optimal moisture content level.
 Additional special requirements apply when installing over radiant heat.
 See below under 'Radiant Heat Systems' for details.